Earth II: Notes

-We see in the movie that even toy guns are prohibited on the station, and that the communications port in an apartment is used for both the television receiver and the telephone –Frank has to mute the television to answer the phone next to it.
-The operating room in the hospital has support staff standing on the ceiling to aid the doctors.

-Very shortly after the movie was produced, and 34 days before it was broadcast, the United Nations voted October 25 to expel the representatives of the Taiwan-based Republic of China (an original member since 1945) and admit the Beijing-based representatives of the People's Republic of China (founded 1949) in its place.
+Very shortly after the movie was produced, and 34 days before it was broadcast, the United Nations voted October 25, 1971 to expel the representatives of the Taiwan-based Republic of China (an original member since 1945) and admit the Beijing-based representatives of the People's Republic of China (founded 1949) in its place.
 Thus, the movie was geopolitically outdated when broadcast.

 In a 1998 interview with Sci-Fi Channel Magazine promoting the 30th anniversary of 2001: A Space Odyssey, Gary Lockwood stated that he hated working on the Earth II production, due to its complexity.

 The map used in the control center is a Dymaxion Map, designed by R. Buckminster Fuller, who was also listed in the credits as "Technical Advisor for Earth."

 In 2010, Film Score Monthly released Lalo Schifrin's score as part of their five-disc collection of MGM television music, TV Omnibus: Volume One (1962–1976).